 The village feather shop is the place where desires of all ages and fortunes converge.
 There, swirling among white geese and blood, lives the featherworker, a wild she-devil, free in body and soul.
 Her brazen skin ignites beastly urges, thwarting the spells that plague the hunting and mating seasons in the realm of Kangoq.
 Healing the living with her magic hands, she absorbs the prohibitions they dare not transgress.
 While the mayor, the doctor, the notary, the tinsmith, the letter carrier and above all Sulfureur pay her in cash or furs for their pleasure, women discover the way to be in tune with their sex.

-Rituals are observed, traditions passed on, and pleasure is always exhilarating.
+Peau-de-Sang is a portrait of an extraordinary woman who is at once a mother, a witch, and a prostitute.
+In it, rituals are observed, traditions passed on, and pleasure is always exhilarating.
 Audrée Wilhelmy’s new novel celebrates generations of charmeresses disguised in the fine lace of irrepressible, age-old urges.
-Peau-de-Sang knows the world and all its secrets, and pulls at the thread of lives as she unravels the language of bodies.